Madhurima Roy

-Madhurima Roy (born 12 April 1991) is an Indian actress known for Criminal Justice and India's Next Top Model (season 3).
+Madhurima Roy (born 12 April 1991) is an Indian actor known for Criminal Justice and India's Next Top Model (season 3).

 Early life

 Roy hails from Kolkata, West Bengal. she was born on 12 April 1991.
 Roy Graduated in bachelor's degree in commerce from Symbiosis College of Arts and Commerce, Pune University.

 Career

-Roy Started her career with her first travel Docu-fiction for Discovery channel called NEXA journeys on Asian Highway one for S-Cross.
+Roy started her career with her first travel Docu-fiction for Discovery channel called NEXA journeys on Asian Highway one for S-Cross.
 She later got selected for India's next top model (season 3) for MTV India.
 Roy appeared in her debut web-series (Love, Lust and Confusion) for Viu India and shortly after that she was seen in Kaushiki (web-series).
-Thereafter, marking her notable appearance in Criminal Justice for Hotstar produced by BBC and applause entertainment.
+Thereafter, marking her notable appearance in Criminal Justice for Hotstar produced by BBC and Applause Entertainment.